anshbordia/MSA/README.md

 - For just looking at the results, view the notebook as it is on Jupyter; the results are shown in it.

 Dataset Description:
+14 variables - 13 independent and 1 dependent
 CRIM - per capita crime rate by town
 ZN - proportion of residential land zoned for lots over 25,000 sq.ft.
 INDUS - proportion of non-retail business acres per town.